BH20: A Multicentre Analysis of the Adequacy of Alopecia Horizontal Biopsy Samples Over 10 Years

 TLDR Standardized forms and digital tools can improve alopecia biopsy diagnosis.

-This retrospective study analyzed alopecia biopsy samples from 493 patients over 10 years across three London hospitals, focusing on the adequacy of these samples for diagnosis.
-The study found that 27.6% of cases were either scarring or nonscarring alopecia, with a predominance of nonscarring cases, highlighting diagnostic challenges.
-Factors such as variability in clinical diagnostic accuracy, lack of clinical details, and prebiopsy treatment contributed to lower diagnostic yield.
-The study suggests using standardized request forms with detailed clinical data and duration of onset, avoiding biopsies for very early or late-onset disease, and incorporating follicular analysis tables to improve diagnostic outcomes.
-Future integration of digital pathology and artificial intelligence may enhance diagnostic accuracy.
+This retrospective study analyzed 493 alopecia biopsy samples over 10 years from three London hospitals to assess diagnostic adequacy.
+Of these, 136 cases (27.6%) were identified as either scarring or nonscarring alopecia, with a predominance of nonscarring cases (57%).
+The study found that longer disease duration correlated with lower diagnostic yield, and technical issues such as suboptimal punch diameter and embedding errors affected results.
+The study recommends using standardized request forms with detailed clinical data, avoiding biopsies for very early or late-onset disease, and incorporating follicular analysis tables in reports.
+Future integration of digital pathology and AI may enhance diagnostic accuracy.